-Carwash and vehicle repair and maintenance facilities are inspected by a NapaSan Inspector to ensure compliance with NapaSan Code.
+Carwash and vehicle repair and maintenance facilities are inspected regularly by a NapaSan Inspector to ensure compliance with NapaSan Code and to prevent sewer problems.
 When the inspector visits, he/she will check the sand-oil separator for proper function and maintenance records.
 NapaSan has the right at any time to pull a sample to check for compliance with the local limits1 found in the NapaSan Code.